 The short answer is "yes."
 The longer answer is below.

 As mobile technology improves and smartphone use rises, more and more Canadians are using mobile banking to manage their accounts, credit cards, and investments.
-In the last year, 31 per cent of Canadians reported using mobile banking, up from five per cent in 2010.
+In fact, mobile banking is on the rise, with 17% of Canadians saying it is now their primary method of banking.